Colour Alive! at John Rylands Research Institute and Library, City Centre, 17 May 2018, free entry

 Performances last for 20 minutes each.
 If you’d like to see everything, the full programme starts at 6pm, 6.40pm, 7.20pm and 8pm.
 If you’re just dropping in, arrive any time between 6pm and 8pm and a member of staff will direct you to the next performance.
 Free entry.
 No need to book, just turn up.

-Colour Alive! at The John Rylands Library, City Centre
+Colour Alive! at John Rylands Research Institute and Library, City Centre